-Communicable disease is an illness caused by an infectious agent, such as bacteria, virus, fungi or parasites and/or toxin and can usually be passed from one person to another.
+A communicable disease is an illness caused by an infectious agent, such as bacteria, viruses, fungi or parasites, and/or toxins, and can usually be passed from one person to another.

-The Duplin County Health Department is responsible for the tracking of Communicable Disease in Duplin County residents.
-Staff conducts contact investigations, evaluations of disease, provides guidance on treatment to health care providers, and monitors patient’s course of illness to provide follow-up for reportable diseases.
-Communicable disease reporting under State law is a basic feature of our societal mechanisms for protection of public health.
+The Duplin County Health Department is responsible for the tracking of Communicable Diseases in Duplin County residents.
+Staff conducts contact investigations, and evaluations of disease, provides guidance on treatment to health care providers, and monitors patients’ course of illness to provide follow-up for reportable diseases.
+Communicable disease reporting under State law is a basic feature of our societal mechanisms for the protection of public health.
 North Carolina law mandates healthcare providers and laboratories to report over 70 diseases or conditions to their local health department.
-Some examples of the reportable communicable diseases include Hepatitis A, B & C, coronavirus, influenza, measles, and salmonella and other food borne illnesses.
+Some examples of reportable communicable diseases include Hepatitis A, B & C, coronavirus, influenza, measles, salmonella, and other foodborne illnesses.

-Some ways in which communicable diseases spread are by:
+Some ways in which communicable diseases spread are:

 - Physical contact with an infected person: